I had the pleasure of chatting about our current exhibition to Dave Robson of Zetland FM. Interview starts at around 2:20:00

 The lepers window and priests door have been blocked, I love this beautiful irregular walling.

-A fragment of a Saxon Cross and a carved spiral an an exterior wall stone hint at a much older church being here prior to the arrival of the Normans.
+A fragment of a Saxon Cross and a carved spiral on an exterior wall hint at a pre-Norman church.

 The fields around the church are dotted with earthworks know as shaft mounds.
 These were vertical shafts sunk to the level of the copper veins, these shafts are also known as bell pits.